|Excel Orthopaedics and Sports Medicine

 Decatur, GA 30033 USA

-Almost everyone will experience low back pain at some point in their lives.
-A common cause of low back pain is lumbar spinal stenosis.
+A common cause of low back and leg pain is lumbar spinal stenosis.

 As we age, our spines change.
 These normal wear-and-tear effects of aging can lead to narrowing of the spinal canal.
 This condition is called spinal stenosis.